cloakware-ctf/rhme3-writeups/unauthorized/notes.md

 # Back at it

-Imported 6 or so functions from jonathan's work in the other challenges
+Imported 6 or so functions from Jonathan's work in the other challenges

 ## `parse_and_maybe_set_flag_printer`